praveenshrrma/LAMA-AI-Chatbot-App/README.md

 ### Conclusion

 This project demonstrates how to build a fully functional **full-stack AI chatbot application** using modern web technologies.
-From integrating Google Gemini AI to deploying the app on a VPS with PM2 process management, it covers the entire lifecycle of building and deploying a scalable web app.
-By following this guide, you can gain a solid understanding of real-time communication, AI integration, database management, and deployment techniques.
+From integrating Google Gemini AI to handling real-time communication and database management, it covers the entire lifecycle of building a scalable web app.
+By following this guide, you can gain a solid understanding of real-time communication, AI integration, and database management.